Frequently Asked Questions

 This may be caused by low pressure in your system, a stuck differential regulator or thermostatic valve, or air in your radiators.
-Please contact our technicians they will be able to confirm what the problem is and whether you need to contact your housing assocation or plumber.
+Please contact our technicians they will be able to confirm what the problem is and whether you need to contact your housing assocation or a plumber.

 Download the user guide here.